Projects and Partnerships

 For over 50 years, USAID investments have served as a catalyst to leverage new ideas, mobilize resources, and accelerate global progress by uniting diverse partners around a common goal of saving the lives of women, newborns, and children.
 We work with national governments, community and faith-based organizations, the private sector, colleges and universities, and non-governmental organizations, along with many others to leverage diverse perspectives.

-Gavi, The Vaccine Alliance
+Gavi, The Vaccine Alliance:

-USAID partners with Gavi, The Vaccine Alliance (Gavi), to provide life-saving vaccines, health system strengthening, and targeted technical assistance across the globe.
+USAID partners with Gavi, The Vaccine Alliance, (Gavi) to provide life-saving vaccines, health system strengthening, and targeted technical assistance across the globe.
 As one of Gavi's longstanding donors, USAID has directly contributed to progress in immunization coverage, providing more than $2 billion in support to Gavi since 2001.

-Global Polio Eradication Initiative
+Global Polio Eradication Initiative:

 USAID has played a critical role in eradicating polio, providing both financial and technical assistance in support of The Global Polio Eradication Initiative’s (GPEI) global eradication strategy.
 The financial support and technical leadership provided by USAID to GPEI’s Endgame and Strategy Plan aims to detect and interrupt all polio transmission, strengthen immunization systems, and begin a phased withdrawal of oral polio vaccines, along with a plan for a post-eradication world and compliance with International Health Regulations.

-United Nations Children’s Fund
+United Nations Children’s Fund (UNICEF):

-World Health Organization
+World Health Organization:

-The Demographic Health Surveys Program
+The Demographic Health Surveys Program:

-USAID-Department of Defense Collaboration
+USAID-Department of Defense Collaboration:

 Programming and investments collectively come together in each USAID priority country to strengthen health care delivery platforms to improve health outcomes for women, newborns, and children.
 Many of the projects below receive multiple types of health funds—including financial support from the U.S. President’s Malaria Initiative, the U.S. international family planning assistance budget, and U.S. President’s Emergency Plan for AIDS Relief—in addition to USAID’s maternal and child health funds.